Finite rank perturbation of non-Hermitian random matrices: heavy tail and sparse regimes: Introduction

 Consider $A_n:=\{a_{ij}\}_{1\leq i,j\leq n}$ an $n$ by $n$ random matrix with i.i.d. elements $a_{ij}$ having mean zero and finite second moment: When $a_{ij}$'s have complex Gaussian distribution, then $A_n$ belongs to the complex Ginibre ensemble \cite{ginibre1965statistical}.
 For $A_n$ with i.i.d. entries with mean $0$, variance one and otherwise arbitrary distribution, it is known (\cite{ WOS:000281425000010}, culminating many previous works, see references therein) that the empirical spectral density of $n^{-1/2}A_n$ converges to the circular law, i.e. the uniform distribution in the unit disk in the complex plane.

-Determining the outlier eigenvalues of $A_n$ is a very different task.
-When entries $a_{ij}$ have finite fourth moments, then the operator norm of $n^{-1/2}A_n$ is bounded thanks to a standard truncation procedure (see \cite{Bai1986LimitingBO} \cite{Geman1986THESR}) so the modulus of its largest eigenvalue converges to 1 almost surely.
-When $a_{ij}$ has a finite second moment but infinite fourth moment, then the operator norm of $n^{-1/2}A_n$ tends to infinity, but it was later uncovered that under merely assumption \ref{firstcondition}, the modulus of the largest eigenvalue of $n^{-1/2}A_n$ still converges to 1 as $n$ tends to infinity, i.e. no outlier exists for the circular law.
-This no-outlier result was first proven via a moments method in \cite{ WOS:000435416700013} under additional conditions, and then proven in full generality via the characteristic functions in \cite{bordenave2021convergence}.
+Determining the spectral radius $\rho(A_n)$, and further determining the outliers of $A_n$ under a bounded rank noise, is a very different task.
+When entries $a_{ij}$ have finite fourth moments, applying a high trace method to $n^{-1/2}A_n$ and using a standard truncation procedure (see \cite{Bai1986LimitingBO} \cite{Geman1986THESR}) proves that $\rho(A_n)$ converges to 1 almost surely.
+When $a_{ij}$ has a finite second moment but infinite fourth moment, then the operator norm of $n^{-1/2}A_n$ tends to infinity, but it was later uncovered that under merely assumption \ref{firstcondition}, $\rho(n^{-1/2}A_n)$ still converges to 1 as $n$ tends to infinity, i.e. no outlier exists for the circular law.
+This no-outlier result was first proven via a high trace moment method in \cite{ WOS:000435416700013} under additional conditions (assuming finite $2+\eta$-moments and a symmetric entry distribution), and then proven in full generality via a characteristic functions method proposed in \cite{bordenave2021convergence}.

 Another model of interest concerns adjacency matrices of sparse Erdős–Rényi digraphs, that is, we consider $A_n=\{a_{ij}\}_{1\leq i,j\leq n}$ with each $a_{ij}$ i.i.d. having distribution $\operatorname{Ber}(\frac{d_n}{n}),d_n>1$.
 For these sparse matrices, we know that (\cite{benaych2020spectral},\cite{coste2023sparse}) there is only one outlier eigenvalue of $(d_n)^{-1/2}A_n$ (tending to infinity when $d_n\to\infty$ or converging to $\sqrt{d}$ for $d_n=d$), and all other eigenvalues have modulus $1+o(1)$.
 The circular law for $(d_n)^{-1/2}A_n$ in the regime $d_n\to\infty$ was recently proved in full generality in \cite{rudelson2019sparse}, and the existence of limiting spectral density in the case of constant $d$ was recently resolved in \cite{sah2023limiting}.